-- To a SEND tribunal when parents appeal, and to the Secretary of State under the Education Act 1996. - On the order of any court for any criminal proceedings. - For the purposes of investigations of maladministration under the Local Government Act 1974. - To enable any authority to perform duties arising from the Disabled Persons (Services, Consultation and Representation) Act 1986, or from the Children Act 1989 relating to safeguarding and promoting the welfare of children. - To Ofsted inspection teams as part of their inspections of schools and LAs. - To any person in connection with the pupil's application for students with disabilities allowance in advance of taking up a place in HE. - To the headteacher (or equivalent position) of the setting at which the pupil is intending to start their next phase of education.
+- To a SEND tribunal when parents appeal, and to the Secretary of State under the Education Act 1996. - On the order of any court for any criminal proceedings. - For the purposes of investigations of maladministration under the Local Government Act 1974. - To enable any authority to perform duties arising from the Disabled Persons (Services, Consultation and Representation) Act 1986, or from the Children Act 1989 relating to safeguarding and promoting the welfare of children. - To Ofsted inspection teams as part of their inspections of schools and LAs. - To the headteacher (or equivalent position) of the setting at which the pupil is intending to start their next phase of education.